hestabroo/website/_posts/2025-08-11-biketheft.md

 <details>
   <summary>Another big nerdy dropdown</summary>
-  Well, if you were nerdy enough to clik this I'm going assume you know some basics about LGBM.
+  Well, if you were nerdy enough to click this I'm going assume you know some basics about LGBM.
 Gradient boosting machines like LGBM basically go through a bunch of fancy math to organize the data into a <em>giant</em> decision tree.
-These can give super great modelling capacity and adapt to capture multi-feature interactions and non-linear trends - however, the double-edge of that is their output is not so interpretable as something like linear regression (with a simple "one number coefficient per feature").<br><br>
+These can give super great modelling capacity and adapt to capture multi-feature interactions and non-linear trends - however, the double-edge is that their output is not so interpretable as something like linear regression (with a simple "one number coefficient per feature").<br><br>

   To peak under the hood of LGBM, I used SHAP - which is basically a method drip-feeding real data points through the trained model and watching how the final prediction is moved up or down by each feature.
-This is top-down method tells us, for each individual sample, the approximate contribution of each feature to the final prediction.
+This is top-down method tells us, for each individual sample, the approximate contribution of a feature to the final prediction.
 Because of the complexity of the relationship the model has with each feature, there's no "one number" describing each feature's impact on predictions.<br><br>

   {% highlight python %}
 import shap